-- Physical Chemistry- energy changes, reversible reactions and equilibria, kinetics, pH, quantitative chemistry - Inorganic Chemistry- atomic structure, crystal systems and intermolecular forces, redox reactions, groups 2 and 7, transition metal, chemistry of aqueous metal ions - Organic Chemistry- structure and nomenclature, functional groups, mechanisms, polymers, amino acids, spectroscopic structure determination.
+- Physical Chemistry- Energy changes, reversible reactions and equilibria, kinetics, pH, quantitative chemistry - Inorganic Chemistry- Atomic structure, crystal systems and intermolecular forces, redox reactions, groups 2 and 7, transition metals, chemistry of aqueous metal ions - Organic Chemistry- structure and nomenclature, functional groups, mechanisms, polymers, amino acids, spectroscopic structure determination.

 In addition you will build a portfolio of practical work to show your competency in selecting apparatus, using it skilfully and acquiring accurate data.
+This is a key part of your learning in Chemistry.

-A Level examinations consist of 2 papers of 1 hour 45 minutes duration and one of 2 hours 30 minutes duration.
+A Level Chemistry examinations consist of 2 papers of 1 hour 45 minutes duration and one of 2 hours 30 minutes duration.

-Your portfolio of practical work will provide evidence for you to also gain the practical endorsement.
+Your portfolio of practical work will provide evidence for you to gain the practical endorsement for your A Level qualification.